 2.7.1 any change in The Company Construction Application or associated information provided to such Construction Party; or

-2.7.2 the withdrawal of the relevant User Application by a User, in which case such notice shall also constitute notice of withdrawal by The Company of any relevant The Company Construction Application.
+2.7.2 the withdrawal of the relevant User Application by a User, in which case such notice shall also constitute notice of withdrawal by The Company of any relevant The Company Construction Application; or

+2.7.3 the corresponding Gate 2 Application to the Company Construction Application not meeting the Gate 2 Criteria, in which case such notice shall also constitute notice of a withdrawal by The Company of any relevant The Company Construction Application.

 3. PROVISION OF CONSTRUCTION PLANNING ASSUMPTIONS FOLLOWING THE COMPANY CONSTRUCTION APPLICATION